thomassuedbroecker/How-to-install-MkDocs-on-Mac-and-setup-integration-with-GitHub/documentation/README.md

-# How to install MkDocs on Mac and setup integration with GitHub?
+# How to install MkDocs on Mac and setup the integration the GitHub pages?

 The project contains the simplified steps to setup [MkDocs](https://www.mkdocs.org) for your GitHub project.
 These are tools/functionalities for the two setups.